Kitware/fletch/README.rst

-each may provide its own copy of libjpeg, libtiff, etc.  This is not a problem for the individual projects, but when you try to build a project, like KWIVER, against both of them you end up with conflicts from linking to multiple versions of the same project.
+each may provide its own copy of libjpeg, libtiff, etc.  This is not a problem for the individual projects, but when you try to build a project, like KWIVER, against both of them you end up with conflicts from linking to multiple versions of the same library.

-These same problems are address by package managers in Linux distributions and projects like MacPorts and Brew on MacOS.
+These same problems are addressed by package managers in Linux distributions and projects like MacPorts and Brew on MacOS.
 However, each package manager has its own versions of each of the packages and these are specific to the package manager and to the operating system.
 If we make KWIVER build against Ubuntu 16.04 packages it might not build against the packaged versions provided by RHEL